What is a salary sacrifice arrangement?

 Get set for the future

 Setting up salary sacrifice is normally a straightforward process.
-If your employer is open to the arrangement, which you’ll need to discuss with them, you’ll just need to arrange with them to have some of your pre-tax income paid straight into your super fund, which you can access when you reach your preservation age.
+If your employer agrees, you’ll need to arrange with them to have some of your pre-tax income paid straight into your super fund.
+You can access these funds when you reach your preservation age.

-If you're serious about getting your super up to speed, then depending on your circumstances, salary sacrifice could be an effective strategy to maximise your super contributions and lower your taxable income at the same time.
+If you're serious about getting your super up to speed, then salary sacrifice could be helpful.
+It’s an effective strategy to maximise your super contributions and lower your taxable income at the same time.
 Your take-home pay could cover today, your sacrificed salary could help fund tomorrow.

 To size-up your savings and set up salary sacrifice, contact your employer.
 You should also seek advice first from a financial adviser or tax professional.